rwxrob/zet/20210813032817/README.md

 This allows the (eventual) creation of a CmdBox monolith with all the composite pieces and plays better with users not looking to do massive updates to their bash scripting environment.
+So far I think the following utility modules would be good to support:

+* `zet` - personal zettelkasten management
+* `youtube` - YouTube API integration
+* `twitch` - Twitch API integration
+* `twitter` - Twitter API integration
+* `iam` - personal state changes and notifications
+* `work` - todo and personal task management
+* `find` - personal search engine
+* `follow` - follow other `mim` users or from `mim.sh` or `mim.directory`
+* `parse` - parse PEGN expressions and grammars

 By the way, this conclusion is one of the beneficial products of rapid applications development and informal initial user testing on oneself.
+This is the kind of thing I can get working as a proof of concept in bash and then pitch to a community or sponsor as the basis for a Go monolith application.